South Indian Filter Coffee

 Chicory blend coffee is much more economical than pure ground coffee.
 It also has less caffeine than 100% coffee, so it’s healthier.

-I have come across many coffee purists for whom chicory root is a big no. But, then, it’s all an individual choice.
+I have seen many coffee purists for whom chicory root is a big no. But then, it’s all an individual choice.
 I suggest you try both options and see what suits you the best.

 The coffee powder should not be too old.
 Check the date before buying it.
-30-60 days of shelf life is what we are looking at.
+We are looking at a shelf life of 30-60 days.

-Milk – Traditionally, this coffee is made using full-fat (whole) cow’s milk, but you can use skim or low-fat milk to make it healthier.
+Traditionally, this coffee is made using cow’s full-fat milk (whole milk), but you can use skim or low-fat milk to make it healthier.

-You can also skip dairy milk and use plant-based options like coconut milk, soy milk, or almond milk to make it vegan.
+You can skip dairy milk and use plant-based options like coconut, soy, or almond milk to make it vegan.

 The milk should be scalding (boiling) to make frothy coffee.